 Yuusha Nikki (勇者日記) is “Hero Diary” in Japanese.
 It’s styled after an anime that I’m rather fond of – Yuuki Yuuna wa Yuusha de Aru (Yuki Yuna is a Hero).
-Being a big fan of Shoujo themes, I consider it a formative show for me, as it talks a lot about themes like friendship, volunteering, being a good person, doing the right thing, saving the world, leaving a lasting legacy, and other similarly pure and wholesome topics about everyday life.
+Being a big fan of shoujo themes, I consider it a formative show for me, as it talks a lot about themes like friendship, volunteering, being a good person, doing the right thing, leaving a lasting legacy, saving the world, and other similarly pure and wholesome topics about everyday life.

 No, but what is this

 Well, one of the themes of the show is that certain characters at certain points keep a Hero Diary, and a lot of the extra content in the franchise outside the anime revolve around this concept too.
 I thought it was a nice, inspiring heading to do some writing under, because I’ve always wanted to keep an online diary of some sort.
 Plus, I want to be a Hero.
-Not in a chuunibyou superpower sense, but just in the sense of wanting to leave this world in a better state than how I encountered it.
+Not in a chuunibyou delusional superpower sense, but just in the sense of wanting to leave this world in a better state than how I encountered it.

 Yes, but what is this?

 One thing I do have occasional delusions about is that I fancy myself a self-styled archivist or historian.
 And also that other people besides me will one day care about it.
 So, the main goal of this blog is to log my thoughts, wishes, bits and pieces of my life, and all that.
-In 5,000 years, thanks to archive.org’s continued survival, archeologists investigating the Early Internet will be able to find my blog and use it as a first-hand source of life way back when.
+In 5,000 years, thanks to archive.org’s continued survival, hyperarcheologists investigating the Early Internet will be able to find my blog and use it as a first-hand source of life way back when.
 Hello.

 Okay, but what is this??